 This case is a favourite – a horrendous fracture, a challenging surgery, planning with CT advanced imaging, a lovely cat, patient and committed owners, and a great outcome.
 What’s not to like.

 Nellie, a 5-month-old female Border Collie destined to be a working sheepdog, managed to break the ball of her femur off the rest of the femur.
 The fracture occurred through the growth plate.

 A 2y old, 30kg racing greyhound presented after sustaining an injury on the track.
 X-rays showed a slab fracture of the right central tarsal bone, and of the medial proximal corner of the 4th tarsal bone (T4) too.

 This tibia fracture in a growing dog was un-displaced and was fixed in minimally invasive fashion with a locking plate that was slid along the bone between two small wounds.

-A 12y female cat presented with a 3-week-old tarsometatarsal fracture luxation.
+A 12y female cat presented to us ar West Midlands Referrals with a 3-week-old tarsometatarsal fracture luxation.

 Page 2 of 2